SOUNDTRACKS

 Details on these rare LPs can be found at the Soundtrack LP page.

 New Zealand sound scores have suffered the same problem that most aspects of New Zealand film production has experienced - insufficent funds.
 The recognized first "breakthrough" film, SLEEPING DOGS,had a budget of $450,000nz!
 The first film to have a million dollar budget was SMASH PALACE in 1981.
 The same year, the NZ/US joint production of RACE FOR THE YANKEE ZEPHYR, with its $6 million budget, was released with its international lead actors and its grand Brian May score.
-By most accounts, SMASH PALACE is the better product, although not because of its spare score.
-In my opinion, the best of the early New Zealand film scores is the one that Dorothy Buchanan wrote for the 1980 featurette, LINCOLN COUNTY INCIDENT, unfortunately a title very difficult to location and only on vhs.
+By most accounts, SMASH PALACE is the better product, although not because of its sparse score.
+In my opinion, one of the best of the early New Zealand film scores is the one that Dorothy Buchanan wrote for the 1980 featurette, LINCOLN COUNTY INCIDENT, unfortunately a title very difficult to location and only on vhs.
 Probably the first all-New Zealand production that resulted in a high quality soundtrack CD is John Charles' UTU.
 In spite of difficulties, there are some soundtrack gems from New Zealand, and my list includes (In alphabetical order):

 Alex